Hoddesdon: Governance

 Hoddesdon has two tiers of local government, at district (borough) and county level: Broxbourne Borough Council and Hertfordshire County Council.
-There is no parish or town council for Hoddesddon, which has been an unparished area since 1974.
+There has been no parish or town council for Hoddesdon since 1974.

 Hoddesdon was formerly classed as a hamlet within the parish of Broxbourne.
 A separate ecclesiastical parish of Hoddesdon was created in 1844, but for civil purposes the town continued to straddle Broxbourne and Great Amwell parishes.
 The hamlet of Hoddesdon had its own overseers of the poor and from 1835 appointed its own guardians to the Ware Poor Law Union.
 As such, the hamlet of Hoddesdon became a civil parish on 10 August 1866 with the passing of the Poor Law Amendment Act 1866.

 Hoddesdon was included in the Ware Rural Sanitary District from 1872.
 Under the Local Government Act 1894 rural sanitary districts were converted into rural districts, but before that Act came into force an order was made to convert Hoddesdon into an urban district.
 A new parish called "Hoddesdon Urban" was created from most of the old Hoddesdon parish and part of Great Amwell, whilst the sparsely populated western part of Hoddesdon became a separate parish called Hoddesdon Rural, which became part of Ware Rural District.
 Hoddesdon Urban District Council came into being on 31 December 1894.

 On 1 April 1935 a County Review Order enlarged the urban district.
 The neighbouring parishes of Broxbourne, Hoddesdon Rural, and Wormley were all abolished, with most of their territory being absorbed into the parish and urban district of Hoddesdon.
 Parts of the parishes of Great Amwell and Stanstead Abbotts were transferred into Hoddesdon at the same time.
 Much of the western boundary of the urban district then coincided with the track of the Roman Ermine Street.

 In its early years, Hoddesdon Urban District Council met at the Coffee Tavern Hall on Lord Street.
 In 1936 the council built itself a new building called Council Offices at the southern end of the High Street.
 The Council Offices were formally opened on 21 December 1936, and remained the headquarters of the council until its abolition.

 Hoddesdon Urban District was abolished under the Local Government Act 1972, merging with Cheshunt Urban District on 1 April 1974 to become the Borough of Broxbourne.
-No successor parish was created for the town, and so it became an unparished area.
-Hoddesdon Urban District Council's former offices were converted to residential use in 1988 and renamed Belvedere Court.
+No successor parish was created for the town.
+The former offices of Hoddesdon Urban District Council were converted to residential use in 1988 and renamed Belvedere Court.